EdithIyer/Harnessing-ML-for-Natural-Disaster-Alerts/README.md

 The application’s workflow, as it stands, would look as follows:
 <br><br>
+1. Tweet Gathered using Twitter’s API
+2. Tweet Passed through Pre-processing
+3. Classification model used to predict on tweet
-Tweet Gathered using Twitter’s API  Tweet Passed through Pre-processing  Tweet Passed through Classification Model  Return Classification as “alert-worthy” or “non-alert-worthy”  If “alert-worthy”: Send Alert  If “non-alert-worthy”: Do Nothing.
+4. Return Classification as “alert-worthy” or “non-alert-worthy”
+5. If “alert-worthy”: Send Alert  If “non-alert-worthy”: Do Nothing.
 <br><br>

 #### Shortcomings